Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 #### Result

-* The header and footer are available on each page, to easily cycle through the site to find the page you need.
+* The side menu is available on each page, and helps the user easily navigate throughout the site.

+* The logo at the top of the page also links the user back to the homepage is clicked.

+* The contact us section of the footer also has a link to the contact us page.

+* Where the FAQ section mentions the branches, it has a link to the find us page.

 * Any external links are made to open to a new tab to keep the user on our website.